Greece golden visa: The Ultimate GuideObtain residence by investment in Greece and get visa-free access to Europe.

 You will need to travel to Greece with a valid visa.
 So if you’re from a country that requires you to obtain a visa before traveling, you must do so in your country of residence.

 It would be ideal to already have some real estate properties lined up for you to visit when you arrive.

 You should also open a bank account and get a tax identification number issued.

 Another purpose of your visit is to give power of attorney to a legal representative in Greece to take care of the rest of the paperwork for you.
 Unless you want to be chained to a desk and fill out paperwork, that is.

 None of your family members need to travel to Greece, only the main applicant.

 If you choose to go with another investment route and not real estate, you will still need to go to Greece to give power of attorney to a representative and open a bank account.

 2. PREPARE YOUR APPLICATION

 This is the paperwork-heavy bit.
-A stash of documents will have to be put together, such as birth certificates, marriage or divorce certificates, police clearance reports, passport copies, et cetera.
+You have to put together documents including birth certificates, marriage or divorce certificates, police clearance reports, passport copies, etc.

 All of the documentation must be certified and officially translated into Greek.